-On behalf of the Institute for Political Studies of the Catholic University of Portugal I would like to welcome you all and to congratulate you all for having chosen - and for having been admitted to - the best school of Political Studies in Portugal and one of the best in Europe.
+On behalf of the Institute for Political Studies of the Catholic University of Portugal, I would like to welcome you all and to congratulate you all for having chosen - and for having been admitted to - the best school of Political Studies in Portugal and one of the best in Europe.

 It would take a long time to try to explain what this Institute is about.
-To cut a long story short, I invite you to read the IEP Handbook - which you probably have just received and is being distributed at this Reception.
-To take a longer view about he Institute, we also encourage you to look at the Booklet of our 20th anniversary - which I trust you have received when registering, but, if not, we will be delighted to give you a copy.
+To cut a long story short, I invite you to look at the Booklet of our 20th anniversary - which I trust you have received when registering, but, if not, we will be delighted to give you a copy.

-If you want a very brief introduction to our Institute, I invite you to read the three opening quotations of our Handbook and of our Booklet.
+If you want a very brief introduction to our Institute, I invite you to read the three opening quotations of our Booklet.
 One is from Edmund Burke, dated 1791, and the next two are from John Henry Cardinal Newman, dated 1854.